 “Stop it,” I said.
 “Just shut up.”
 She shrugged and took another long drag.

 I glanced at my rearview mirror.
-“First of all, I’m married, and I don’t fool around, and even if I did, I wouldn’t with a complete stranger… who, I’m guessing, still plays with Barbies.”
+“First of all, I’m married, okay?
+And I don’t fool around.
+Ever.
+And even if I did, I wouldn’t with you, a complete stranger… who, I’m guessing, still plays with Barbies.”

-“Why would you even need to tell anyone?
+“Why would you need to tell anyone?” she asked.
 It’s just me and you out here.
 Who else needs to know?
 That’s the thing about strangers.
 If you don’t know them, you can do anything to them.
 And it’s like it never happened.”

-I drove in silence for a couple of minutes, trying to focus.
+I drove in silence for a couple of minutes, trying to focus my mind and get a firmer grasp on reason.
 The secondhand smoke was starting to make my head swim.
-I ran through it all in my mind: everything that had happened that night might have felt like a dream, but it wasn’t.
+I ran through it all in my head: everything that had happened that night might have felt like a dream, but it was no dream.
 It was really happening.
-As outrageous as it all was, it was still real.
-Every person I’d encountered that night was a stranger, and I was a stranger to them, but that didn’t make any of it less real.
-Being a stranger doesn’t excuse anything.
-It’s no different from anyone you know.
+As crazy and outrageous as it all was, it was still real.
+Every person I’d encountered that night was a complete stranger, and I was a stranger to them, but that didn’t make any of it less real.
+Being strangers doesn’t excuse anything.
+You can’t run strangers off the road or poke knives at them simply because they are strangers.
+It’s no different from anyone you actually know.

 In that moment, I realized I wasn’t afraid of being run off the road or stabbed with a fishing knife.
 There was something worse.
-I was afraid of screwing up the life I had.
-Trashing the good things, the real things.
+I was afraid I could screw up the life I had.
+In a moment of ignoring consequences, I could trash the wonderful things in my life, the important things.
 The relationships that mattered most to me.
 It hit me how stupid I’d been to let this hitchhiker into my car, no matter how young or harmless she looked.
+This wasn’t a good idea.
 What was I thinking?

 “Look, I’m sorry, but I need to let you out here.”
-Kami looked straight ahead and smiled, like she knew it was coming.
+Kami looked straight ahead, shook her head, and smiled, like she knew it was coming.
 “We can’t be far from the city now.
 It’ll be easy for you to get a ride the rest of the way.
 Someone will come along soon.
 You’ll be okay.”

 “No problem,” she said.
 She rolled down the window, flicked out the remaining stump of her cigarette, and slid the knife back into the duffel bag.

-She kept her gaze locked on mine while unbuttoning the three top buttons of her blouse, letting it fall open just enough.
+She kept her gaze locked on mine while reaching down and unbuttoning the three top buttons of her blouse, letting it fall open just enough.
+She watched my eyes.
 Not looking down was harder than passing up that key lime pie.
-“What do you wanna do right now?” she asked.
+“What do you want to do more than anything right now?” she asked.

 I wasn’t going to say a damn word.

 She pulled my head toward hers and kissed me.
 A long, open-mouthed, deliberate kiss that felt much older than she was.
-I probably could have resisted more than I did; I can’t remember.
+I’m sure I could have resisted more than I did; I can’t remember and don’t want to.
 All I could think was: I hadn’t been kissed like that since college.
 Maybe high school.
 And I wasn’t a hundred percent sure if that was a bad thing or not.

 “I need you to get out now,” I said.

 She realized the ride was over, but she wasn’t willing to give in completely.
-She grinned, leaned in toward me, and ran her tongue slowly up my face, from chin to the tip of my nose.
+She grinned a beautiful, perfect, young grin, leaned in to me, and ran her tongue slowly up my face, from chin to the tip of my nose.

-“Goodbye, daddy,” she said.
+“Goodbye, Daddy,” she said.
 “It would’ve been fun at the bridge.
 You’ll never know what you missed.”
-She hopped out, dragging the heavy duffel behind her, and slammed the car door.
-She walked a few steps in front of my car, stuck out her thumb, and disappeared into the dark as I pulled away.
+She hopped out, dragging the heavy duffel bag behind her, and slammed the car door.
+She walked a few steps in front of my car, stuck out her thumb, and disappeared into the dark.
+I adjusted my seatbelt and myself, then pulled away.

-She was gone, but that scent — orange, cinnamon, and cherries— hung around.
+She was gone, but her scent — orange, cinnamon, and cherries — hung around.
 It would linger in the car for the next five days.

-As you might imagine, it was difficult to think about anything else over the next week.
+It was difficult to think about anything else over the next week.
 Not just the ridiculous string of events, but how to process them.
 Would I tell anyone?
 Would anyone believe me if I did?
 Should I tell my wife?
-Of course I should.
+Of course, I should.
 I hadn’t done anything wrong.
 But— then again, maybe I wouldn’t.
 No. There was no sense in getting her upset.
 I definitely wouldn’t tell her.
 Come to think of it, no one needed to know what happened.
 I’d just keep it all to myself.

-Toward the end of the job in Tampa, I was putting the final touches on the mural when the skies began turning stormy.
+Toward the end of the Tampa job, I was putting the final touches on the mural when the skies began turning stormy.
 I pulled up a local news site to check the weather.
 I scrolled for a couple of minutes, then—wow.

 There was Kami.

 The picture of her face, clear as day—no shadows, no dim car lights.
-Just a pretty, young smile, black hair tucked behind her ears, dark lipstick perfectly framing her mouth.
+Just a pretty, young smile, like the one I’d seen up close.
+Her black hair was tucked behind her ears, dark lipstick perfectly framing her mouth.
 I knew immediately it was her.

 “Woman Charged With Death on Bridge,” the headline read.

+What the hell?
 My eyes raced over the story.
 Police had found an abandoned car near a bridge just outside the city.
 In the water, they’d recovered a black duffel bag wrapped around the body of a man, stabbed several times.
-He was described as being in his thirties, with braces, a large teardrop tattoo, and bright, fire-engine-red hair.
+The man was described as being in his thirties, with braces, a large teardrop tattoo, and bright, fire-engine-red hair.

+I knew that description.
 They could have called me for that description.
-How that small girl managed to haul that piece of meat and that duffel over the bridge was beyond me.
+How that small girl managed to haul that piece of meat and that duffel bag over a bridge was beyond me.
 She must’ve had help.
 “Stunned” didn’t begin to describe how I felt.

 My stomach twisted as it all sank in.
-I knew I’d let Kami out on that same road, and Red must have come up behind me— he and that big, dumb grin.
+I knew I’d let Kami out on that same road.
+Red must have come up behind me—he and that big, dumb grin.
 Maybe he was coming to finish what he started with me.
 Maybe it was just coincidence.
 But somehow, he’d found her.
-He picked her up, took her to the bridge, and ended up tossed over the side, stabbed, with a duffel bag wrapped around him, sinking into the black water.
+He picked her up, took her to the bridge, and ended up being tossed over the side, stabbed, with a duffel bag wrapped around him, sinking deep into black water.

 Was it simply because he was a stranger?
 Because he took her to the bridge?
-I knew that could have been me.
+That could have been me.
 Probably was supposed to be me.
-I was this close to being the story behind that girl’s smiling photo on the internet.
+I was this close to being the story behind that girl’s smiling photo.
 The knife had already been pointed in my direction; I’d just refused to go all the way to the bridge.

 I don’t want to get too philosophical, but maybe none of us really do know the rest of us.
 Not like we think.
-I didn’t know that girl sitting in my car, but when I saw her picture in that article, I couldn’t help feeling a mix of shock, pity, and disappointment.
-In a strange way, I felt connected to her, even though I knew nothing about her at all.
+I certainly didn’t know that girl sitting in my car, but when I saw her picture in that article, I couldn’t help feeling a mix of shock, pity, and disappointment.
+In a strange way, I felt connected to her, even though she was a complete stranger.

 A few nights later, driving home after finishing the job, I started getting drowsy.
 I was exhausted from work and had been on the road too long.
 I told myself some coffee and loud music would keep me awake, but at one point, my eyes must have closed for just a half-second too long because the rumble strip jolted me awake.
 My heart was hammering.
 I pulled off to the side of the road to clear my head and wake up.

 The cool night air sobered me quickly.
-I walked around the car to get my blood moving and heard a pop and crunch under my foot.
-I looked down— a squashed McDonald’s cup with the face of Ronald McDonald grinning back at me.
+I walked around the car a few times to get my blood moving and heard a pop and crunch under my foot.
+I looked down.
+I’d squashed a red Solo cup.

-That’s when I was sure I saw a girl standing ahead of me in the glow of my headlights— thumb out, black hair catching the light.
+That’s when I was sure I saw a young girl standing ahead of me in the glow of my headlights—thumb out, black hair catching the light.
 She turned and smiled.

 I blinked.
 She was gone.
 Only moonlight and moving pine shadows remained.
 I looked around.
 Guardrails on both sides.
-A low hum of water below.
+A low trickle of water below.
 I walked to the edge and leaned over.

 Unbelievable.

-I was standing on the side of an old highway bridge.
+I had pulled over and was standing on an old highway bridge.

 ©2025 Rick Baldwin.